Dr. Shirley's Web Courses

 AD 679

-Bulgars (a Hunnish tribe) invade the Byzantine Empire and settle south of the Danube
+Bulgars (a Hunnish tribe) invaded the Byzantine Empire and settled south of the Danube

 AD 680